Prom pilgrimage: the beauty of Wilsons Promontory

-The natural beauty of this favourite family location strikes a chord with writers, artists, foodies and adventurers.
+The beauty of this Victorian family favourite strikes a chord with all who visit.

 I almost walk straight past him.
 A furry, snuffling ball of herbivorous determination, munching around some fern roots by the edge of the car park.
 I call the kids and we pull out our phones to capture the moment: our first Wilsons Prom wombat.

 I’ll never forget the time my parents took me to Wilsons Promontory.
 I was about 10 and it was like visiting another world: Wombats, emus, swamp wallabies and a vast, 50,000-hectare national park playground forming the southern-most tip of mainland Australia.

 More than 30 years later I’ve returned with my own children.

 Wilsons Promontory – affectionately known as The Prom – is home to traditional owners the Gunaikurnai and it’s the kind of place that gets under your skin and becomes a part of your family’s folklore.

 It happened to much-loved author and former Australian Children’s Laureate Alison Lester.
 She was born and raised on a cattle farm overlooking the Prom in nearby Foster.
 “When I was a kid I thought it was mine,” she says.
 “Because when I was really small my father and uncle used to lease the southern part of the Prom to run cattle on.
 There’s a very strong family connection there.”

 These days the award-winning creator of classics such as Magic Beach, Are We There Yet? and Noni The Pony lives in Nar Nar Goon North, but she has inherited a patch of the old farm where she regularly catches up with her three children, their partners and seven grandchildren.
 Four years ago Alison opened a bookshop in Fish Creek, just north of the Prom.
 It’s been a great success, and last year she convinced friend and fellow children’s book author Roland Harvey to set up shop too.